ubirajaramneto/hapi-graylog/README.md

 `test-integration` - Runs a local hapi.js server instance, if you fire a GET request at the '/log' endpoint, it will fire a GELF message to the graylog local server

 All tests generate a coverage report.

-### Roadmap:

-1 - Probably will change the testing framework from tape.js to Ava.js, not sure yet.